HKUDS/GFormer/ReadMe.md

 <img src='fig/intro_back.jpg'/>

-  In this work,  we propose a new recommender system,Ration-aware Masked Graph Transformer(RMGT), to automatically distill masked self-supervised signals with task-adaptive collaborative rationales.
+  In this work,  we propose a new recommender system,Ration-aware Graph Transformer for Recommendation(GFormer), to automatically distill masked self-supervised signals with task-adaptive collaborative rationales.
 We take inspiration from ration discovery to bridge the gap between graph masked autoencoder with task-adaptive augmentation.
 To be specific, we develop a topology-aware graph transformer to be integrated into the user-item interaction modeling, to enable collaborative rationale discovery.
 The overview of our model architecture  is given below.

 <img src='fig/framework.jpg'>